National History Bee

 Competition Format

-For students competing in the Varsity & JV Divisions, the National History Bee is a two-stage competition, consisting of the Regional Tournaments, and the National Championships.
+For students competing in the Varsity & JV Divisions, the National History Bee is a two-stage competition, consisting of the Regional Events, and the National Championships.
 Students can also qualify for the International History Olympiad by competing in the National History Bee.

 1

-The Regional Tournament season runs from late October to early April each academic year.
-A list of tournaments is maintained on the website here; registration is done by clicking on the tournament you wish to attend, and filling out the registration form on that tournament’s website.
-Each tournament runs on one of three question sets which are labeled A, B, and C. Past questions can be found on the website here for practice.
-Chronologically, C Set is offered first, beginning in the fall, followed by B, and then A, which is first played in February.
-However, C and B Set tournaments take place throughout the later months of the Regional Tournament season as well.
-Students can thus play up to 3 times each year: once on each question set.
-No Regional Tournament requires prior qualification, and out-of-state students are always welcome at all tournaments, even those designated as a State Championships.
+The Varsity and Junior Varsity Regional Tournament season runs from late October to early April each academic year.
+A list of tournaments is maintained on the website here; registration is done by clicking on the tournament you wish to attend and filling out the registration form on that tournament’s website.
+Past questions can be found on the website here for practice.
+No Regional Event requires prior qualification, and out-of-state students are always welcome at all tournaments, even those designated as a State Championships.

 Students qualify for the National Championships by finishing in the top 50% of their age division at any Regional Tournament.
 If a student qualifies for Nationals at one tournament, and then attends a second or third tournament and does not place in the top 50% at those, they are still qualified to compete at the National Championships.

-For all questions on the 2023-24 National History Bee Regional Tournaments, please email hs-info@iacompetitions.com
+For all questions on the 2024-25 National History Bee Regional Tournaments, please email hs-info@iacompetitions.com

 2